ellamental/unb-cli/README.rst

 ####################################

 ..
-WARNING::  This package is not intended for public use.
+WARNING::  This package is in the process of being converted for public
+              use.
+There will be some rough edges.

 `unb-cli` is a suite of tools created to standardize common project management tasks for **UNB packages and applications**.